An Inclusive Notion of Text: Reporting

-To illustrate the intended use of the proposed schema, we provide example documentation for a textual source (StackOverflow).
-We note that despite the brevity, short form and potential incompleteness, this kind of documentation is highly informative as it both allows to quickly grasp the notion of text assumed by a data source or artifact, and to aggregate this information across different kinds of NLP studies in the future.
+To illustrate the intended use of the proposed schema, Appendix \ref{sec:appexample} provides example documentation for a textual source (StackOverflow).
+We note that despite the brevity, short form and potential incompleteness, this kind of documentation is highly informative as it both allows to quickly grasp the notion of text assumed by a data source or artifact, and to aggregate this semi-structured information across different kinds of NLP studies in the future.